Converting a Second Home to a Primary Residence Guide

 • The LTV ratio is 75 percent or lower.
 If you’re still just starting to pay off the loan, you won’t qualify.

-hash-markConverting a Second Home to a Primary Residence: Bottom Line
+hash-markConverting a Second Home to a Primary Residence Bottom Line

 There are going to be many things you need to do to get your second home converted into your primary residence.
 It’s not as simple as just spending extra time there.
 It’s a process that involves switching over all your paperwork, updating all your IDs, switching your mail, and making the switch when it comes to taxes.
+The bigger issue, for most people, isn’t the paperwork or the lifestyle change.
+It’s taxes.
+If you are concerned about capital gains taxes or anything similar, it’s best to discuss it with an accountant.